laurenneidhardt/MechaCar_Statistical_Analysis/README.md

 Lot 1, we cannot reject the null hypothesis as the p-value is greater than 0.05.
 ![TTEST_Lot1](https://github.com/laurenneidhardt/MechaCar_Statistical_Analysis/blob/main/TTEST_Lot1.PNG)

-Lot 2, we cannot reject the null hypothesis as the p-value is greater than 0.05.
+Lot 2, we  reject the null hypothesis as the p-value is less than 0.05.
 ![TTEST_Lot2](https://github.com/laurenneidhardt/MechaCar_Statistical_Analysis/blob/main/TTEST_Lot2.PNG)

-Lot 3, we must reject the null hypothesis as the p-value is less than 0.05.
+Lot 3, we cannot reject the null hypothesis as the p-value is greater than 0.05.
 ![TTESTLot3](https://github.com/laurenneidhardt/MechaCar_Statistical_Analysis/blob/main/TTESTLot3.PNG)

 ## Study Design: MechaCar vs Competition

 *What metric or metrics are you going to test?

+   It would beneficial to have additional data such as what competitor vehicles are comparable, vehicle cost, annual maintenance costs, mpg city vs highway, safety ratings, fuel type, engine type.

 *What is the null hypothesis or alternative hypothesis?

 *What statistical test would you use to test the hypothesis?
 And why?

+   Linear Regression models because we could look at multiple metrics against one another and the hypothesis.

 *What data is needed to run the statistical test?